 She would shine brightly, even if she were not a royal princess.
 She is a "musician of high order, a painter of merit, a linguist and a classical scholar."
 She rides and fences, and has a reputation as an excellent shot.

 One blemish is the taint of madness that runs through the Wittelsbach veins, "cultivated by repeated intermarriages."

 Britain has high hopes that the German Crown Prince will marry one of Edward VII's nieces, perhaps Princess Alice of Albany, the daughter of the late Duke of Albany, and elder sister of the young Duke of Saxe-Coburg and Gotha.

-She isn't what "you would call a beauty," but she is "intelligent and nice," and she comes nearer to Wilhelm II's "idea of a royal hausfrau than any haughty Austrian or Russian princess."
+She is not what "you would call a beauty," but she is "intelligent and nice," and she comes nearer to Wilhelm II's "idea of a royal hausfrau than any haughty Austrian or Russian princess."